Donald Trump: 2024 presidential election

 and unlike anything a political candidate has ever said in American history.
 Age and health concerns also arose during the campaign, with several medical experts highlighting an increase in rambling, tangential speech and behavioral disinhibition.

-Trump mentioned "rigged election" and "election interference" earlier and more frequently than in the 2016 and 2020 campaigns and refused to commit to accepting the 2024 election results.
-Analysts for The New York Times described this as an intensification of his "heads I win; tails you cheated" rhetorical strategy; the newspaper stated that the claim of a rigged election had become the backbone of the campaign.
+Trump mentioned "rigged election" and "election interference" earlier and more frequently in the 2024 campaign than in the 2016 and 2020 campaigns.
 On July 13, 2024, Trump was shot in the ear in an assassination attempt at a campaign rally in Butler Township, Pennsylvania.
-Two days later, the 2024 Republican National Convention nominated him as their presidential candidate.
-In September he was targeted but unharmed in an assassination attempt in Florida.
+On July 15, the 2024 Republican National Convention nominated him as their presidential candidate.
+In September, he was targeted but unharmed in another assassination attempt in Florida.
 Trump won the election in November 2024 with 312 electoral votes to incumbent vice president Kamala Harris's 226.
 He also won the popular vote with 49.8% to Harris's 48.3%.
 His victory in 2024 was in large part due to the 2021–2023 inflation surge.
 Several outlets described his reelection as an extraordinary comeback.